odz/php-src/ext/ircg/README.txt

 2. Edit some variables at the top of that script:

     prefix
-    	The directory where all software gets installed (the user running the script must have write permission to that directory).
+        The directory where all software is installed in.
+Note that the user which runs the script shall have write permissions for that directory.

     php4_sourcedir
-       	A very recent checkout of the PHP 4.0 Repository, fully buildconf'd.
+       	A compatible version of the PHP 4.0 source-code, fully buildconf'd.

     st_target
-    	The State Threads Target (e.g. freebsd-optimized)
+        The State Threads target (e.g. freebsd-optimized)

     st_targetdir
-    	The State Threads Directory name (e.g. FREEBSD_`uname -r`_OPT)
+        The State Threads directory name (e.g. FREEBSD_`uname -r`_OPT)

+        On Solaris 2.x, this is the output of "uname -r" minus 3 (e.g. 5.8 becomes 2.8).

-    thttpd/IRCG/st    (probably don't need to be changed) The latest version numbers of the respective software
+    thttpd, IRCG, st    (usually don't need to be changed) The latest version numbers of the respective software package.

-    State Threads and IRCG currently require GNU make, so if your system make is not GNU make, apply s/make/gmake/ or whatever is appropiate for your system to install_ircg.sh.
+    make
+        The name of GNU make on your system (some packages depend on it).

 3. Run

         chmod +x install_ircg.sh
         ./install_ircg.sh

-    If you have a standard system (i.e. Linux or FreeBSD), the process should finish without any problem.
+    If you are installing on a common system (e.g. Linux or FreeBSD), the process should finish without any problem.

     Note 1:  Currently, the shipped patches are in the unified diff format.
 Some esoteric patch tools cannot handle that format.
 On